FeatureToggleStudy/alv-portal/docs/SETUP.md

     1. To build the image, execute `./mvnw -pl online-services-web dockerfile:build`
     1. To push the image, execute `./mvnw -pl online-services-web dockerfile:push`
 1. Alternatively you can build or/and push the image together with building the whole project:
-    1. To build the project and image, execute: `./mvnw clean install -P docker`
+    1. To build the project and image, execute: `./mvnw clean install -Pdocker`
-    1. To build the project inl. building and pushing the image, execute: `./mvnw clean install -P docker -Ddocker-push`
+    1. To build the project inl. building and pushing the image, execute: `./mvnw clean install -Pdocker -Ddocker-push`

 Please note, that pushing docker images locally is usually not needed.
 It will be performed by the CICD toolchain automatically.